-3 These figures are calculated as at, and based on information available to the Issuer on or about 19 December 2022.
-The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 19 December 2022.
+&lt;sup>3 These figures are calculated as at, and based on information available to the Issuer on or about 27 February 2023.
+The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 27 February 2023.

-4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
+&lt;sup>4Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
 Any increase in the Management Fee will be announced on the SGXNET.
 Please refer to "Fees and Charges" below for further details of the fees and charges payable and the maximum of such fees as well as other ongoing expenses that may be borne by the Certificates.

-5 Please note that the Gap Premium is calculated on a 360-day basis.
+Please note that the Gap Premium is calculated on a 360-day basis.

-6 These costs are embedded within the Leverage Strategy.
+&lt;sup>6 These costs are embedded within the Leverage Strategy.